When I first started my business over a decade ago, I used my personal cell phone. But the problems quickly became obvious.

 11. 8×8 – Best for Global Communication

-8×8 is another cloud-based communication platform designed specifically for international businesses.
+8×8 is a global cloud-based communication platform designed specifically for international businesses.
 Aside from phone calls, it offers a variety of features, including HD video and audio conferencing, SMS, and team chat.

-I like that 8×8 offers advanced contact center features, such as call queues, skills-based routing, and call analytics.
+I like 8×8’s advanced contact center features, which include call queues, skills-based routing, and a virtual receptionist.
 These are particularly helpful for businesses with high call volumes or specific customer service needs.

 Plus, 8×8 is easy to scale as your business grows.
 You can start with the basic plan, which includes unlimited calling to 14 countries, and easily upgrade to access more advanced features.

-Unfortunately, it doesn’t offer the best call reporting and analytics.
-This is a sore point at this price point.
+Keep in mind that the user interface can feel a little outdated compared to some newer platforms.
+And it doesn’t offer the best call reporting and analytics, which is a sore point at this price point.

-• 8×8 combines voice, video conferencing, team messaging, and contact center features into a single system.
+- 8×8 combines voice, video conferencing, team messaging, and contact center features in a single system.

-• 8×8 is more expensive than other business phone services.
+- 8×8 is more expensive than many other business phone services.

 8×8 pricing: 8×8 doesn’t advertise its pricing publicly, so you’ll have to contact the sales team to get a quote for their services.